ren-andy/ren-andy/README.md

 ### Hi there 👋

-I'm Andy, welcome to my github! ☕
+I'm Andy, and welcome to my github! ☕

 - 🌱 I'm a 2B Computer Engineering student at the University of Waterloo
 - 🔭 I've previously interned at VirtaMove, and the Government of Canada